kyratrades/kyratrades.github.io/docs/videos/musicals.md

 NOTES
 : Wonderful production.
 Rachel York is stunning on stage and James has a voice that is so big and beefy, both are sensational.
 A wonderful capture with nice shots, contains 12 minutes of blackouts at the beginning due to ushers.
 A-

+#### Camelot - First National Tour / Philadelphia - June 7, 2007
+{: .no_toc .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`
+: This is the correct video.
+A LOT of traders have SunsetBlvd79's May 8, 2007 video mislabeled as this.
+Check the descriptions to see which one you have.

+CAST
+: Michael York (King Arthur), Rachel York (Queen Guenevere), James Barbour (Sir Lancelot), Eric Anderson (Merlyn), Daniel Guzman (Sir Dinadan), Robert J Townsend (Sir Sagramore)

+NOTES
+: Beautiful production, very nicely filmed and crystal clear.
+DVD has been constructed to include an opening main menu, with thumbnail scene selections for all of the musical numbers.
+A little shaky for the first minute or two then the filmer settles down for an amazing video.

 ## Candide